 It is bad enough people don't drink water on a regular.
 Don't play yourself.
-You will end up carted out on a janky, half-broken cot, pulled a golf cart with a cheap police siren-light driven a sweaty festival medic on a bull horn trying to herd people out the way so they can put an IV into your arm while you sit for hours in a hot "chill-out" tent.
+You will end up carted out on a janky, half-broken cot, pulled by a golf cart, with a cheap police siren-light, driven by a sweaty festival medic, on a bull-horn, trying to herd people out the way, so they can put an IV into your arm, while you sit for hours in a hot "chill-out" tent.
 Don't be that person.

 5. BUY A DRUG TEST KIT.

 Drugs are bad and people experiment.
 You don't do drugs, and neither do I, but if this is the ONE TIME you decide to try molly, make sure you test your stuff.
 Especially if you are getting it from a stranger.
 At a festivals, it isn't hard to find good recreational substances.
 The sellers are easy to spot, they are ALWAYS walking up to you asking you if "You Need Anything bro?".
 A good peddler will also have test kits.
 A GREAT one will test-kit it FOR you.
 If you don't have a test kit, bring it up to them and if they don't have one they can kick rocks... literally.
 Don't risk it and end up doing a deadly fentanyl concoction.
 Or even better, some zombifying bath-salts mix that will have you and your homies chewing off each others faces in no time.

 Sage keeps all the bad vybes AWAY. it works.
 Its real.
 Buy a couple of sage sticks before you head out to the festival.
 While you are there, carry it on you as much as possible.
 Light it as much as possible.
 You will make your day and everyones day around you.
 Also, sage sticks are the BEST thing to bring into a porta-potty for when you have to inevitably release your waste.
 The sage will turn your shit hole experience into a meditative world-class ass-release.